Jayden Daniels: The NFL’s No. 2 overall pick is showing the league that he’s much more than a consolation prize

 “He’s a passer more than he is a runner, and he looks for his guys downfield and eventually finds them,” he explained.
 “He’s also incredibly accurate with the ball, so he is able to keep his focus on the play itself but still has the ability to take off and run when he needs to, and that’s what puts so much pressure on the defense.”

-Daniels is fourth among starting QBs in completion percentage and in the top 10 in yards per attempt, showcasing both his accuracy and his ability to create a big play downfield.
-He has also kept turnovers to a minimum, throwing only six interceptions through his first 13 games and losing zero fumbles.
+Daniels is fifth among starting QBs in completion percentage and in the top 10 in yards per attempt, showcasing both his accuracy and his ability to create a big play downfield.
+He has also kept turnovers to a minimum, throwing only eight interceptions through his first 15 games and losing zero fumbles.

 Maybe one of the secrets behind Daniels’ early success is his unique training regime.
 To prepare for games, he utilizes a virtual reality system that simulates all elements of a live matchup, from the incoming pass rush to the location of the play clock in opposing team’s stadiums.
 He began using the system while at LSU.